brachi-wernick/kafka-stream-skeleton/README.md

 Confluent has great [tool](https://docs.confluent.io/current/ksql/docs/tutorials/generate-custom-test-data.html) to generate data by avro schema.

 check also [GitHub page](https://github.com/confluentinc/ksql/tree/master/ksql-examples)

-This tool is used by default to fill stream input topic with data.

 schema must be located in <root_directory>/schema.